 THCH Can Also Come From Delta 8 and Delta 9

 What’s extremely interesting about THCH — much more so than most other compounds —is how it reacts and changes during the cannabinoid conversion process.
 By now, we’ve all heard about CBD transforming itself into delta 8 or lab technicians changing delta 8 into HHC.
 But today, scientists are using delta 8 and delta 9 to create fascinating new types of THCH.

 Remember, THCH is a homolog of delta 9, meaning it’s pretty similar in structure and effect.
 So when chemists use delta 9 to make THCH, you get — you guessed it — delta 9 THCH.
 But, when they use delta 8, you get delta 8 THCH, a somewhat less potent, more relaxed version of the compound.
 However, delta 9 THCH is slightly more powerful.
 Both give users a mighty high.

 How Strong is Delta 9 THCH?

 Still, we can’t stress this enough (which is why we continue to repeat it), THCH is the second most potent cannabinoid ever found by researchers.
 It is 25 times more powerful and robust than THC — which is the typical way of measuring these things.
-THCP, the most potent cannabinoid, is 33 times stronger than cannabis, while THCO is only three times stronger.
+THCP, the most potent cannabinoid, is 33 times stronger than cannabis.
 The toughest, heartiest, most potent cannabinoids have only been discovered over the past three years, which means the future looks very bright.